-- 2.10.1 By 3 months prior to Commissioning of the Installation or part thereof, the Operator shall prepare implement and maintain a plan ("the Start-up and Shut-down Plan") setting out the necessary steps to be taken by the Operator prior to start-up or shutdown of operations of the Permitted Installation, or part thereof, to ensure that all appropriate preventative measures are taken against pollution and that no significant pollution is caused. - 2.10.2 At least every 2 years, or whenever there is a modification which could have implications for emissions associated with Start-up or Shut-down, the Operator shall review the Start-up and Shut-down Plan required under Condition 2.10.1.
+- 2.10.1 By 3 months prior to Commissioning of the Installation or part thereof, the Operator shall prepare, implement and maintain a plan ("the Start-up and Shut-down Plan") setting out the necessary steps to be taken by the Operator prior to start-up or shut-down of operations of the Permitted Installation, or part thereof, to ensure that all appropriate preventative measures are taken against pollution and that no significant pollution is caused. - 2.10.2 At least every 2 years the Operator shall review the Start-up and Shut-down Plan required under Condition 2.10.1.
 Each review of the plan shall be recorded and where the Operator makes any revisions to the plan, these revisions shall be recorded.